ablab/spades/docs/datatypes.md

 If you have enough coverage (50x+), then you may want to try to set k-mer lengths of 21, 33, 55, 77 (selected by default for reads with length 150bp).

-Make sure you run assembler with the `--careful` option to minimize number of mismatches in the final contigs.
+Make sure you run assembler with the `--careful` option to minimize the number of mismatches in the final contigs.

 We recommend that you check the SPAdes log file at the end of the each iteration to control the average coverage of the contigs.